When Backdoors Meet Partial Observability: Attacking Real-World Reinforcement Learning: Results

 \subsection{Main Results on PPO Victim}

 We first evaluate DGBA and all baselines on the PPO victim policy under real-world deployment.
 Each method is trained with the same poisoning budget ($\beta=5\%$), identical network architecture, data augmentation, and deployment setting.
-During real-world evaluation, the trained policy is deployed on the TurtleBot3 platform with the safety-constrained control stack enabled.
+During real-world evaluation, the trained policy is deployed on the TurtleBot3 platform with multimodal observations from camera and LiDAR sensors.

 We report two metrics: (i) \emph{Clean Success Rate (CSR)}, defined as the fraction of trials where the robot reaches the goal without collision in the absence of the trigger; (ii) \emph{Attack Success Rate (ASR)}, defined as the fraction of trials where the robot executes the target behavior after observing the trigger patch.